paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-055-medical-and-dental-care.md

 ### Statutory Notes

-#### Transfer of Section
-Pub.
-L. 117–81, div.
-A, title VII, § 701(c)(1), (d), Dec.
-27, 2021, 135 Stat.
-1778, 1779, provided that, effective Oct.
-1, 2022, this chapter is amended by redesignating this section as [section 1090b of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1090b&num=0&edition=prelim) and inserting after section 1090 the following new section:

-§ 1090a.
-Identifying and treating eating disorders.

-(a) Identification, Treatment, and Rehabilitation.—The Secretary of Defense, and the Secretary of Homeland Security with respect to the Coast Guard when it is not operating as a service in the Navy, shall prescribe regulations, implement procedures using each practical and available method, and provide necessary facilities to identify, treat, and rehabilitate members of the armed forces who have an eating disorder.

-(b) Facilities Available.—(1) In this section, the term “necessary facilities” includes facilities that provide the services specified in [section 1079(r)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1079/r/1&num=0&edition=prelim).

-(2) Consistent with [section 1079(r)(1)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1079/r/1/B&num=0&edition=prelim), residential services shall be provided to a member pursuant to this section only if the member has a primary diagnosis of an eating disorder and treatment at such facility is medically indicated for treatment of that eating disorder.

-(c) Eating Disorder Defined.—In this section, the term “eating disorder” has the meaning given that term in [section 1079(r) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1079/r&num=0&edition=prelim).

-See 2021 Amendment notes below.

 #### References in Text
 The Health Insurance Portability and Accountability Act of 1996, referred to in subsec. (e)(1)(C)(ii), is Pub.
 L. 104–191, Aug.
 21, 1996, 110 Stat.
 1936.
 For complete classification of this Act to the Code, see Short Title of 1996 Amendments note set out under [section 201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section201&num=0&edition=prelim), The Public Health and Welfare, and Tables.

 #### Amendments
+2021—Pub.
+L. 117–81, § 701(c)(1)(A), renumbered [section 1090a of this title](./chapter-055-medical-and-dental-care.md#section-1090a) as this section.

-2021—Subsec. (c).
+Subsec. (c).
 Pub.
 L. 117–81, § 704(1), inserted “or is required to make such a referral pursuant to the process described in subsection (e)(1)(A)” after “mental health evaluation” in introductory provisions.

 Subsecs. (e) to (g).
 Pub.
 L. 117–81, § 704(2), (3), added subsecs. (e) and (f) and redesignated former subsec. (e) as (g).

 #### Effective Date of 2021 Amendment
-Amendment by section 701(c)(1)(A) of Pub.
+Transfer of section by section 701(c)(1)(A) of Pub.
 L. 117–81 effective Oct.
 1, 2022, see section 701(d) of Pub.
 L. 117–81, set out as a note under [section 1079 of this title](./chapter-055-medical-and-dental-care.md#section-1079).

 <a id="section-1091"></a>